kartik-v/yii2-krajee-base/CHANGE.md

 Following functionality included in `InputWidget` and `Widget` classes:

-- New public property `pluginName` for easy configuration in individual widgets.
+- New protected property `_pluginName` for easy configuration in individual widgets.
 - The following HTML5 data attribute will be added for each input:
     - `data-krajee-{name}` the client options of the plugin.
 The tag `{name}` will be replaced with the registered jQuery plugin name (e.g. `select2`, `typeahead` etc.).